marcodiri/voted_perceptron/README.md

 You can train a MulticlassClassifier with the following parameters:

     -e, --epochs [1 to 30 with pass 0.1]: number of times the training set will be repeated.
-        If a decimal repeat the remaining fraction. default to 1
+        If a decimal repeat the remaining fraction of the dataset.
+        Note: the epochs preceding the set one will be saved automatically with pass 0.1 (e.g. if -e 2 epochs 0.1, 0.2, ..., 1, 1.1, ..., 2 will be saved).
+        default to 1
     -exp, --expansion_degree: the degree of the kernel expansion default to 1

-A training file named after the used parameters will be saved in the folder specified in `config.py` (default to `./save`).
+Training files named after the used parameters will be saved in the folder specified in `config.py` (default to `./save`).

-Example to train on 50% of the dataset for 0.1 epochs with an expansion degree of 2, with 10 running processes:
+Example to train on 50% of the dataset for 0.8 epochs with an expansion degree of 2, with 10 running processes:
 ~~~
-python benchmark/runner.py -p 10 -mf .5 train -e .1 -exp 2
+python benchmark/runner.py -p 10 -mf .5 train -e .8 -exp 2
 ~~~
 You can test a saved training file with the following parameters: